Fire Safety, Smart Home

-According to government data published in May 2022, there were 280 fire-related deaths in England in the year ending December 2021.
-While that figure was 60 fatalities higher than the previous year, it was around the expected mark.
+According to government data published in September 2023, there were 259 fire-related deaths in England in the year ending March 2023.
 The number has exceeded 300 only once in the past nine years, the year of the tragic Grenfell Tower fire which officially caused 72 deaths.
 Although the annual figure has seemed to be plateauing around the 250-mark, advances in emerging technologies (in particular, the Internet of Things and artificial intelligence) provide a route to smarter fire safety which we hope will see no further deaths caused by fire in the coming years.

 There is huge scope for improvement through being able to connect a wide variety of different devices.
 Through applying technologies such as AI, we can move from passive or responsive fire safety (using alarms to keep people alive and out of fire situations) towards active or preventative fire safety.
 By employing predictive, AI-powered technology, we can prevent fires even happening in the first place.
 It gives a fantastic insight into what’s happening in a situation, allowing fires to be more accurately pinpointed and for nuisance alarms to be more accurately rejected.

 Developed with support from the UK fire and rescue services, FireAngel Predict® uses a unique algorithm (with a patented application) that spots trends of behaviours logged by smoke and heat alarms, creating a map of fire-safety triggers and categorising properties as high or low risk.
 Tried, tested and trusted after ten years’ development, Predict® gives visibility of previously-hidden trends in social housing properties, such as alarms activating through the night or devices being removed.